 Use the COPY command to copy a file from one node to another.
 As part of the copy operation, you can create a new file from existing files.

-In the following examples, the owners of the remote directories specified have given other users access to the directories and files.
-This command copies the file TEST.DAT on node BOSTON to a new file of the same name on remote node LONDON:
+The following command copies the file TEST.DAT on node BOSTON to a new file of the same name on remote node LONDON:

+'''

-\$COPY BOSTON::DISK:TEST.DAT;2 \To:LONDON::DBAO:[PRODUCT]TEST.DAT
+$ COPY BOSTON::DISK:TEST.DAT;2

+To: LONDON::DBAO:[PRODUCT]TEST.DAT

+'''